Experts Recommend Lifestyle Changes for Both the Prevention and Treatment of High Blood Pressure

 - Using olive or canola oil instead of stick margarine or shortening.

 - Avoiding commercial baked goods (cakes, cookies, pastries, crackers) and any fried fast foods.

 As of 2006, food labels include "trans fatty acids" in the nutrition profile.
 Read labels on margarine packaging; look for "no trans fat".
 Avoid foods containing hydrogenated or partially hydrogenated vegetable oils.

 Antioxidants Occur Naturally in Food

 Our bodies are constantly exposed to highly reactive, oxygen-carrying chemicals called "free radicals."
 These chemicals are also generated in normal metabolism and are important to our health.
 For example, free radicals are necessary to destroy germs.
 However, excessive exposure to free radicals can damage tissues and lead to many diseases, including cancer and heart disease.
 In some cases, we can limit our exposure to free radicals from the environment, for example, by avoiding cigarette smoke.
-However, it is difficult to controll all external sources of free radicals, such as those resulting from air pollution.
+However, it is difficult to control all external sources of free radicals, such as those resulting from air pollution.

 Substances called antioxidants, such as Β-carotene, Vitamin C, Vitamin E, and Selenium, can help curb these damaging free-radical reactions.
 It is thought that these nutrients have the ability to "neutralize" free radicals and other reactive chemicals in our bodies; thereby, they may help to protect body cells from damage.
 In general, fruits and vegetables like nuts, carrots, broccoli, oranges, and tomato products, are good sources of antioxidants.